PradhakshanaD/Google-Data-Analytics-Capstone-Project/README.md

 ## 4) Clustering:
 In this stage, I applied the k-means algorithm to cluster the dogs into four categories.
 Since I had predefined categories in mind, I opted for k-means clustering.
 The dogs were clustered into categories labeled as 'hotdogs', 'overlooked treasures', 'rightly ignored', and 'overrated'.
 I then used ggplot to visualize this clustering.

+## Project Structure:
+Code: Contains R scripts used for data cleaning, exploration, feature engineering, clustering, and visualization.
+Data: Includes datasets used in the analysis, including initial data, merged datasets, and the final CSV file with cleaned and processed data.
+Visualizations: Stores visualizations generated during the analysis process.
+Documentation: R Markdown file knitted as a PDF file with code, output, and comments.

+This project offers valuable insights into various attributes of dog breeds, providing a comprehensive analysis that can be useful for breeders, owners, and enthusiasts.
+The code and documentation serve as a resource for understanding the analysis process.